ingreedzz/website_tracking/PROGRESS.md

 - Created backup branch `backup/copilot-remove-user-id-field-0b89b90` before merge.

 *Next: verify end-to-end flow locally and in Render staging; then remove backup branch if everything is OK.*

+---

+### November 11, 2025 - Hotfix: Defensive req.user access

+Small but critical production fix deployed to the working branch prior to merge:

+- Replaced direct `req.user.*` accesses with optional chaining (`req.user?.users_id` / `req.user?.role`) in `backend/routes/index.js` to avoid runtime ReferenceError when `req.user` is unexpectedly undefined.
+This prevents 500 crashes such as "ReferenceError: e is not defined" seen in Render logs during order creation and order detail retrieval.
+- Added local sanity checks and safer variable extraction (requestUserId/requestUserRole) for access checks and logs.

+Status: committed locally in branch `copilot/add-debug-logs-and-fix-issues` and ready to push/redeploy to Render for verification.